Applying for Residence

 Online tuition reciprocity application

-Wisconsin residents who wish to take advantage of the Minnesota-Wisconsin Tuition Reciprocity Agreement should apply for certification as a Wisconsin resident to:
+Wisconsin residents who wish to take advantage of the Minnesota-Wisconsin Tuition Reciprocity Agreement at a Minnesota institution should apply for certification as a Wisconsin resident to:

 Wisconsin Higher Educational Aids Board Reciprocity Program